Manny Mota: Los Angeles Dodgers

-On June 11, 1969 Mota was traded to the Los Angeles Dodgers (along with Maury Wills) for Ron Fairly and Paul Popovich.
+On June 11, 1969, Mota was traded to the Los Angeles Dodgers (along with Maury Wills) for Ron Fairly and Paul Popovich.
 Once in L.A., Mota became their number one pinch hitter and hit over .300 during the next five seasons.

 On May 16, 1970, Mota hit the first batted ball in major league history to cause a fatality.
 In the bottom of the third against the Giants at Dodger Stadium, Mota fouled one off of Gaylord Perry along the first base line.
 The ball struck 14-year-old Alan Fish in the left temple.
 Four days later, Fish died of an inoperable head injury.

 In 1973, Mota was selected to the National League All-Star team after leading the league in batting average.
 From 1974 through 1979, Mota was continuously called upon for late inning heroics, where he averaged 10 pinch hits for six straight seasons.
 The Dodgers appeared in the 1974, 1977, and 1978 World Series.
 In 1979, he established his place in the record books by becoming the all-time leader in pinch hits.
 He had a compact swing and often half-swung just to push the ball beyond the reach of the first baseman for a hit.

 In 1981, Mota appeared in his fourth World Series, this time as a coach.
 Mota retired as a player from the Dodgers after the 1982 season, a year in which he had only one plate appearance.
-He ended his playing career holding the all-time major league record for career pinch-hits (150), which has since been broken by Mark Sweeney and Lenny Harris, an overall lifetime batting average of .304, and a .297 pinch-hitting average.
+He ended his playing career holding the all-time major league record for career pinch-hits (149), which has since been broken by Mark Sweeney and Lenny Harris, an overall lifetime batting average of .304, and a .299 pinch-hitting average (149-498) along with four home runs and 115 RBI in that role.
 His .315 batting average is second best (1,800 or more at bats) in Los Angeles Dodgers history, trailing only Mike Piazza's .331.